Repository open access offers a pathway to making research open without open access publishing fees.

 Melbourne Figshare

-The University's data and digital asset repository, Melbourne Figshare, is a safe, secure, and easy-to-use cloud-based repository you can use to share your research.
+Melbourne Figshare is the University's data and digital asset repository.
+It is a safe, secure, and easy-to-use cloud-based repository that you can use to share your research.

-These repository pathways to open access are supported by the Principles for Open Access to Research Outputs at Melbourne and are compliant with most Funder Open Access Policies, including NHMRC and ARC requirements.
+These repository open access pathways are supported by our Principles for Open Access to Research Outputs at Melbourne.
+They are also compliant with most funder open access policies, including NHMRC and ARC policies.

-Although publishers often require embargoes by default, adopting a rights retention strategy can enable authors to share their AAMs immediately upon publication.
+Although publishers often require embargoes by default, using rights retention can allow authors to share their AAMs immediately upon publication.
 Rights retention is encouraged by our Principles for Open Access and required by some funder policies, including the 2022 NHMRC Open Access Policy.

 Deposit your research